Why Orchha is an underrated addition to any India itinerary

 More than big cities like Delhi and Kathmandu, I yearn to be back in Orchha.
 In many ways, Orchha is like one big outdoor museum, where you’re immersed in the town’s history and stories.
 That’s what I keep coming back to with Orchha, the sense that you can get the story and see the town without much effort because almost all of the town is worth seeing.

-Places like Orchha – smaller places that can sometimes get lost in the tourist fray – provide value because you don’t have a set of expectations for the town or city to live up to.
-You get to arrive with an open mind and heart, and simply let yourself get swept away.
+Smaller places that you may not have heard of like Orchha can sometimes get lost in the tourist fray, but they shouldn’t be missed and often leave a bigger mark on you because there are less expectations for the town or city to live up to.
+You get to arrive with an open mind and heart and simply let yourself get swept away.

 Do you want to be swept away by the magic of India?
-Check out Intrepid’s range of small group tours.
+Check out Intrepid’s range of small group trips.

 You might also like